Includes specialty programs: Addiction Services Program

 We offer specialized medical care for children with serious illnesses, including genetic disorders, cancer, prematurity, neurologic disorders, and heart and lung conditions.
 We focus on relieving symptoms, pain and stress of a serious illness and improving quality of life for both your child and family.

 We also help with communication and coordination of care.
 With the close communication we provide, you're better able to choose options that are in line with your values, traditions and culture.
 This improves the well-being of the entire family.
+Our team includes

 We personalize care for each patient and family, by allowing you to choose from a variety of available services, according to your needs.
+We have found our care to be most beneficial when we begin the journey with the family at the time of diagnosis and continue with them for as long as they may need.

 A terminal diagnosis is not required.
 We care for children with both cancer and non-cancer diagnoses such as leukodystrophy, congenital heart disease, cerebral palsy and mitochondrial disease.
+Our palliative care program is also appropriate when:

-We strive to integrate legendary, indispensable and individualized pediatric palliative care into the journey for all children, adults and their families living with chronic, complex and/or life-threatening conditions of childhood.
 We also provide leadership in education, research and advocacy initiatives in pediatric palliative care locally, regionally, nationally and internationally.

 Director, Pediatric Palliative Care; Pediatric Palliative Care Physician; Sarah Elizabeth Friebert, M.D.
 Leadership Chair in Pediatric Palliative Care